-- Alcohol can inhibit the production of breastmilk.
+- Alcohol inhibits the production of breastmilk,

-- Excessive consumption of alcohol skews adults’ perception.
+- Excessive consumption of alcohol skews perception,

-- Excessive consumption of alcohol makes adults clumsy.
+- Excessive consumption of alcohol induces clumsiness,

-- Excessive consumption of alcohol makes adults drowsy.
+- Excessive consumption of alcohol causes drowsiness,

-- Skewed perception, + irrationality + irresponsibility + clumsiness + drowsiness is the perfect combination for endangering your baby or otherwise causing them harm.
+- Skewed perception + irrationality + irresponsibility + clumsiness + drowsiness is the perfect combination for endangering your baby or otherwise causing them harm.
 But any one of these factors is enough by itself.